-Jane-Frances Kelly is ANZSOG’s Chief Education Strategy Officer.
+Jane-Frances Kelly is ANZSOG’s Deputy CEO, Education.
 Originally from the Isle of Bute in Scotland, Jane-Frances returned to Australia in 2019 after several years in Scotland as Director of the David Hume Institute, a non-partisan Scottish-focused policy think tank.

 Her time in Scotland came after a nine-month secondment to Australia in 2004 evolved into an eleven-year stay.
 During that time, she led strategic policy stock takes for the Victorian and Queensland Governments, worked in a senior capacity at the Department of Prime Minister and Cabinet, and played a central role in organising the Australia 2020 Summit.
 She also worked with the Chief Commissioner of Victoria Police, Indigenous leader Noel Pearson, the Vice-Chancellor of the University of Melbourne (with whom she worked on the development and implementation of the Melbourne Model), and was senior adviser to the global public sector practice of the Boston Consulting Group.

 In 2010, Jane-Frances helped set up the Grattan Institute, which quickly established itself as Australia’s most prominent policy think tank.
 From 2010 to 2015 she directed Grattan’s Cities Programme, where her work, which was extensively covered by the media, resulted in substantial legislative and policy change at local, state and Federal levels of government.